Usenet newsgroup: Binary

 Additionally, there was a limit on the size of individual posts so that large files could not be sent as single posts.
 To get around this, Newsreaders were developed which were able to split long files into several posts.
 Intelligent newsreaders at the other end could then automatically group such split files into single files, allowing the user to easily retrieve the file.
 These advances have meant that Usenet is used to send and receive many terabytes of files per day.

 There are two main issues that pose problems for transmitting large files over newsgroups.
 The first is completion rates and the other is retention rates.
 The business of premium news servers is generated primarily on their ability to offer superior completion and retention rates, as well as their ability to offer very fast connections to users.
 Completion rates are significant when users wish to download large files that are split into pieces; if any one piece is missing, it is impossible to successfully download and reassemble the desired file.
 To work around the problem, a redundancy scheme known as Parchive (PAR) is commonly used.

-Major news servers have a retention time of more than 7 years.
+Many major news servers have a retention time of more than seven years.
 A number of websites exist to keep an index of files posted to binary newsgroups.

 Partly because of such long retention times, as well as growing uploading and downloading speeds, Usenet is also used by individuals to store backup data in a practice called Usenet backup, or uBackup.
 While commercial providers offer easier-to-use online backup services, storing data on Usenet is free of charge (although access to Usenet itself may not be).
 A user must manually select, prepare and upload the data.
 Because anyone can download the backup files, the data is typically encrypted.
 After the files are uploaded, the uploader has no control over them; they are automatically distributed to all Usenet providers that subscribe to the newsgroup they are uploaded to, so there will be copies of them spread all around the world.